turbobabr/sketch-devtools/README.md

 ### Jump to Code

 Console allows you to quickly open a file on certain line with your IDE of choice.
-Before using this feature you have to select an editor you are using for Sketch plugins development:
+Prior using this feature be sure that [Sketch DevTools Assistant](http://github.com/turbobabr/sketch-devtools-assistant) is installed and running then you have to select an editor you are using for Sketch plugins development:

 ![Changing IDE](https://raw.githubusercontent.com/turbobabr/sketch-devtools/master/docs/change_ide.png)

 All the default `print` statements and error boxes have an url with the name of actual file and line number that generated the record.
 For example lets run the following script: